 During the procedure, your dog's anesthesia level will be maintained and adjusted by veterinary technicians as well as the veterinarian.
 In addition, all vital signs will be closely monitored to ensure that your dog is not at risk of complications and that the pup is also not awake or feeling the procedure.

-The Dental Cleaning
+Understanding the Dental Cleaning

-Some veterinary clinics will begin the dental procedure with dental radiographs (x-rays).
+Some veterinary clinics will begin the dental procedure with dental X-rays.
 This allows the veterinarian to assess the health of the tooth roots, not just the visible portion of the mouth.
 Veterinary technicians typically perform the dental prophylaxis or periodontal treatment (much like a dental hygienist will clean your teeth).
 They do this under the veterinarian's supervision.

 The technician begins by rinsing the mouth and doing a general inspection.
 Next, the dental plaque and tartar are removed using hand tools and the ultrasonic scaler.
 A special periodontal scaler is used to clean along and just under the gum line, as this is where oral bacteria can do the most damage.

 After scaling is complete, the technician will use a periodontal probe to look for signs of periodontal disease and any other abnormalities.
 The veterinarian will review the radiographs and visually examine the mouth.

 If there are no extractions or special treatments needed, the technician will go on to polish the teeth with a rubber tipped rotary polishing tool and paste (just like the dental hygienist does).
 Polishing smooths the surface of the tooth to make it more difficult for plaque to adhere.
 Finally, the mouth is rinsed and dried.
 A fluoride foam may be placed on the teeth at the very end of the procedure.
 Your dog will then enter anesthesia recovery, where it will be closely monitored until awake.